dschalk/score2/README.md

 8.27113
 " "
 ```

-###### This shows that there is no solution that only calc2, only calc6, or only calc7 can find.
-Next, I checkes all combinations of these three:
+This shows that there is no solution that only calc2, only calc6, or only calc7 can find.
+Next, I checked all combinations of these three:

 ```javascript
 {-# LANGUAGE OverloadedStrings #-}